SujnanP-Spektra/My-Repo/HIAD/challenge-1.md

    | `ACC-1008` | 26 | Red |
    | `ACC-1009` | 20 | Red |
    | `ACC-1010` | 18 | Red |

+   > **Important:** These scores assume the accounts were seeded **today**.
+Contract proximity is measured from the current time against a fixed renewal date, and each band of that component spans only about four and a half days — so any account whose renewal is inside 90 days loses a point as the clock advances. `ACC-1005` and `ACC-1008` sit closest to a boundary and are the first to move, each dropping one point roughly three days after seeding.
+A one-point shortfall on those two accounts with all eight others exact is clock drift, not a defect in your flow.
+Re-seed the accounts if you need the table above to match exactly.

 1. Confirm the portfolio distribution is **four Green, three Amber, three Red**.
 This is the baseline Challenge 04's portfolio alert measures against.